j-dowell/tiny-app-react/README.md

 # TinyURL 2.0
 Link shortening and management app, complete with data visualisation and click analytics.
-Users can see a breakdown of the locations from which their links have been clicked and at what time.
+Users can add links and see visualizations of where their links have been clicked from and at what time.

 JWTs used for authentication.